ZW-ZHANG/ZW-ZHANG.github.io/_pages/about.md

 News
 =====
+* [May 2024] Two papers about lightweight graph neural architecture search and LLM on dynamic graphs are accepted by KDD 2024!
 * [May 2024] Two papers about graph out-of-distribution generalization and continual graph neural architecture search are accepted by ICML 2024!
 * [Dec 2023] Two papers about out-of-distribution graph neural architecture search are accepted by AAAI 2024!
 * [Oct 2023] We wrote a perspective paper about **Large Graph Model**, which is accepted by NeurIPS GLFrontiers workshop!
 See more [here](https://arxiv.org/pdf/2308.14522) and [paper collection](https://github.com/THUMNLab/awesome-large-graph-model)